Phnom Penh, Cambodia

 The sleeper bus was actually amazing, it had proper beds, wifi, and charging points.
 We passed out as soon as we got in and woke up in Siem Reap, albeit at 5am.
 This was probably the best night’s sleep I’d gotten so far!

 Seeing as we couldn’t check in till 2pm, we decided to head straight to Angkor Wat and the surrounding temples.
-I don’t need to tell you that the whole thing is pretty damn impressive.
+I don’t need to tell you that the how impressive these buildings are.
 Angkor Wat is the largest temple in the world and is about 900 years old… how they created it with only elephants for help baffles me.

 Once we’d checked in, and after a well-needed shower and nap, we headed to the bar.
 We were approached some really annoying and battered 19-year-olds – repeating our names and where we’re from 20 times was not really what we were in the mood for if I’m honest.
 Thankfully it didn’t take long until we met some decent people.
 The hostel had a sky bar, so we headed up there and ended up having a 2 beer tower game of ring of fire.
 It was a really fun night but by 2am we were pretty shattered and headed for bed.